uhh-lt/kaldi-tuda-de/README.md

 - A new pretrained model with a vocabulary of 400 thousand words is available: [download](http://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/de_400k_nnet3chain_tdnn1f_2048_sp_bi.tar.bz2)

-- We added more aligned speech data (630h total now), thanks to the [m-ailabs speech data corpus](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/) and Pavel Denisov for sending us a Kaldi data preparation script for this new open source corpus.
+- We added more aligned speech data (630h total now), thanks to the [m-ailabs speech data corpus](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/).
+We also thank Pavel Denisov for sending us a Kaldi data preparation script for this new open source corpus.

 21 August 2018